reframejs/reframe/readme.md

 ### The future of React

 > **TL;DR**
-> - React is increasingly going to be used to implement non-interactive views/apps.
+> - React is going to increasingly be used to implement for non-interactive views.
 > - React may very well become the de facto universal view library.
-> - Beyond interactive views, Reframe embraces and encourages non-interactive views.
+> - Reframe embraces and encourages non-interactive views.

 ###### React and non-interactive views

 React is more and more used to create non-interactive apps.
-This trend may sound odd at first, as React is a library for creating interactive views.
+This trend may sound odd at first, since React is a library for creating interactive views.

 Why would we want to use React to create a non-interactive view?